-As a result of these market challenges and their impact on consumer confidence, the business saw a decline in revenue during the financial period, but despite this managed to deliver an improvement in the Matalan Group's underlying profitability.
-This marked improvement in its trading profitability was driven by improved margins and lower levels of discounting, as a tighter stock-buy meant that the business did not need to repeat the levels of investment in promotional activity made in the previous financial period to stimulate sales volume and to clear excess inventory.
+As a result of these market challenges and their impact on consumer confidence, the business saw a decline in revenue during the financial period, but nevertheless managed to deliver an improvement in the Matalan Group's underlying EBITDA profitability.
+This improvement in its trading profitability, following the marked year-on-year improvement delivered in the prior year, was driven by increases in the gross profit margin.
+This was delivered through significant improvements in the cost price of goods sold, thanks in part to a marked focus on profitability and the implementation of process improvements in the buying cycle.